Sandro Tonali: International career

-With the Italy U19 he took part in the 2018 European Under-19 Championship, reaching the final of the tournament, where Italy lost 4–3 after extra time against Portugal.

-He made his debut with the Italy U21 team on 21 March 2019, in a 0–0 friendly draw against Austria in Trieste.
-He took part in the 2019 European Under-21 Championship.
+With the Italy U19 team, Tonali took part in the 2018 European Under-19 Championship, reaching the final of the tournament, where Italy lost 4–3 after extra time against Portugal.
+On 21 March 2019, he made his debut with the Italy U21 in a goalless friendly draw against Austria in Trieste.
+Tonali took part in the 2019 European Under-21 Championship.